rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Importantly, Isaiah's prophecies are recorded from the Lord, the suffering servant on the throne.
 He is introduced early on and is recorded by Isaiah throughout.
-And we see many parallels in the early chapters that are repeated in later chapters representing theaat judgment.
+And we see many parallels in the early chapters that are repeated in later chapters representing the last judgment.
 For example:

 !!! quote "Isaiah 6:6-7 ...
 Isaiah 54:16"
     Then flew one of the seraphims unto me, having a live coal in his hand, which he had taken with the tongs from off the altar: And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged.